microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraPermissionGrantConditionSet.md

 ```

 ## Description
-create a new Microsoft Entra ID permission grant condition set object in an existing policy.
+Create a new Microsoft Entra ID permission grant condition set object in an existing policy.

 ## Examples